Ngai: Historical and Anthropological Context

+While this narrative establishes the mountain as a central spiritual landmark for the Gĩkũyũ, historical and archaeological evidence indicates that the Mount Kenya region was inhabited by diverse populations long before the arrival of Bantu-speaking groups.
+These earlier inhabitants included Southern Cushitic-speaking pastoralists and Nilotic groups, as well as Southern Nilotic hunter-gatherer communities such as the Ogiek (who are prominent in Gĩkũyũ oral history).
+The establishment of the Gĩkũyũ in the central highlands was a gradual process involving the migration, interaction, and eventual assimilation of these pre-existing populations.

 Ngai in Maasai Worship

-For the Maasai, Ngai (also called Engai or Enkai) is the androgynous Supreme Creator, possessing both masculine and feminine principles.
+In Maasai tradition, Ngai (also referred to as Engai or Enkai) is the creator deity, characterized by a dual nature encompassing both masculine and feminine principles.
 The Maasai refer to Ngai's primordial dwelling as "Ol Doinyo Lengai" which literally means "The Mountain of God", which they believe is in Northern Tanzania.

 Ngai or Enkai's name is synonymous to "rain."

 In the Maasai religion, the Laibon (plural: Laiboni) intercedes between the world of the living and the Creator.
 They are the Maasai's high priests and diviners.
 In addition to organizing and presiding over religious ceremonies—including sacrifice and libation, they also heal the living, physically and spiritually.